-Manafae Investment Company Kuwait is the Bank's only significant minority investment in financial entities that forms part of the regulatory adjustments.
+Manafae Investment Company Kuwait is the Group's only significant minority investment in financial entities that forms part of the regulatory adjustments.
 As the investment is less than the cap of 10% of the Bank's CET1c regulatory capital, no deductions were made to the Bank's CET1c regulatory capital.

-Following investments of the Bank attract risk weights of 800% for exposure above 15% of the Bank's regulatory capital on a consolidated basis.
+As of 31 December 2019, KAMCO Investment Fund, an associate of the Bank through its subsidiary KAMCO, attracts risk weights of 800% for exposure above 15% of the Bank's regulatory capital on a consolidated basis.